 This method of working from anywhere also brings challenges.
 The boundaries between work, family and leisure are becoming increasingly blurred.
 Just taking a few moments to reply to an email while the children are watching Sesame Street, or quickly revising the presentation at the weekend?
 When a person's work is done in the private sphere, one's own four walls lose their function as a place of retreat.
 Not everyone is comfortable with that.
 That's why the office will continue to play an important role in the future – if it is tailored to the needs of the users.

-Those who design their office in line with these aspects create a place with an excellent working atmosphere and a high quality of user experience.
-It is precisely this environment that is crucial to ensuring that the office will continue to act as a center of attraction.
 ‘The office will change from a simple place of work where you have to stay, into a location offering personal contact, human togetherness and a network meeting point for dialog between colleagues, and with business partners and clients.
 So it is essential to completely re-think the workplace, looking at the overall picture of office, home, and mobile working in hotels or co-working spaces,’ the Drees & Sommer Partner and RBSGROUP Managing Director continued.